shorebirdtech/website/src/pages/blogs/patch-signing-beta.md

 comply with Apple and Google store policies without sacrificing performance (even after patching).

-One of our goals is that Shorebird should be the default for all users of Flutter.
-To do that, using Shorebird needs to be a strict upgrade from default Flutter.
+One of our goals is that Shorebird should be the default for all Flutter users.
+To do that, using Shorebird needs to be a strict upgrade from default
+Flutter.
 This includes ensuring that Shorebird is always helping with the security and privacy of your application.